 In addition to providing training for teachers and administrators in Central Falls schools, YRP trained parents in using circles to hold their own children accountable and helped develop family involvement through parent advisory groups.
 The Central Falls schools have grown into a flagship project showing the power of Restorative Practices to build healthy and successful school communities, and some of the students have become our most vocal advocates for Restorative Practices, both at home and in school.

 National Institute of Justice Grant (2014 – present)

 In the Fall of 2014, YRP was awarded a $3.68 million dollar school safety restorative practices grant from the National Institute of Justice to design and implement restorative programs in six public secondary schools.
 Within the scope of this project, YRP manages 9 Restorative Practices employees, providing training, presentations, coaching, and support in restorative tools and their implementation.
-This project is carried out with the partnership of the Urban Institute, Providence Plan, and Central Falls Schools.
+This project is carried out in partnership with the Urban Institute, DataSpark, and the Central Falls Schools.